Project duration: 1 April 2019 to 31 December 2021.

 The Nebra Sky Disc is undoubtedly a world-class find.
 The knowledge encoded in the object and its cultural environment fascinates visitors and numerous researchers since almost 20 years.
 The experience of the spatial and temporal context of the Sky Disc beyond the museum visit and by means of media access can now be accomplished as part of a project at the State Museum of Prehistory and thanks to funding from the Federal Government Commissioner for Culture and Media and the State of Saxony-Anhalt.

 The ritual landscape between the two henge monuments of Pömmelte and Schönebeck forms an ideal basis for understanding the religious, social, and cultural-historical foundations of the Early Bronze Age Sky Disc of Nebra.
 The immense density of settlement evidence, burials, and certainly religiously motivated constructions of the EndNeolithic Corded Ware and Bell Beaker cultures as well as the Early Bronze Age Únětice culture are unique for central Europe.
 The closest parallels are Stonehenge and Avebury on the British Isles.
-The knowledge of the changes in this almost 1,000-year-old ritual landscape is to be acquiredin more detail in the years 2019 to 2021.
+The knowledge of the changes in this almost 1,000-year-old ritual landscape has been acquired in more detail in the years 2019 to 2021.

 With the help of an innovative educational programme, the user is offered more than just one possibility to prepare for and follow up on a visit to the museum: A new type of digital knowledge and experience space is created through various accesses to the Sky Paths.
 This also attracts those visitors who are not able to travel in person.

 The download exhibition takes a new approach to communication in the museum and exhibition world.
 With a click of the mouse a poster exhibition on the Sky Disc and the Sky Paths can be downloaded free of charge.
 The printouts can be the basis for your own small presentation and are particularly interesting for schools, societies, and public institutions.
-The exhibition should be available in at least two languages (German and English).
+The exhibition is available in seven different languages.